-Is leaf shine good for plants?
+Is using a DIY leaf shine good for plants?

 No 🙁 While it might sound like a nice step to take after you clean all of that dust off of your leaves, you definitely want to avoid leaf shine products.
 Many over-the-counter leaf shine sprays use mineral oil to enhance the shine on your leaves.